Header

 Project Description

-As part of the project ‘Organised Business and Environmental Governance in Western Europe [1945-1995]’ (https://data.snf.ch/grants/grant/10002705), this dissertation project explores national and international business coordination in relation to pollution regulations of the Rhine River.
-Particular attention is given to the aftermath of the 1986 Sandoz chemical spill, which sparked intensified pressure on polluting industries.
+As part of the project ‘Organised Business and Environmental Governance in Western Europe [1945-1995]’ (https://data.snf.ch/grants/grant/10002705), this dissertation project explores national and international business coordination in relation to environmental regulations to protect the Rhine River.
+Particular attention is given to the aftermath of the 1986 Sandoz chemical spill, which sparked intensified pressure on chemical businesses.

 Efforts at transnational regulation began in 1950, when Switzerland, Germany, France, the Netherlands, and Luxembourg founded the International Commission for the Protection of the Rhine (ICPR).
-The Commission was institutionalised with the Berne Convention of 1963, yet decisive treaties—the Convention for the Protection of the Rhine against Chemical Pollution and the Rhine Chlorides Convention—were only signed in 1976, decades after severe water quality decline had already become apparent, particularly in the Netherlands.
+The Commission was institutionalised with the Berne Convention of 1963, yet decisive treaties, the Convention for the Protection of the Rhine against Chemical Pollution and the Rhine Chlorides Convention, were signed in 1976.
+Parallel to these regulatory developments and in response to increasing social and political pressure for environmental protection, businesses started to organise collectively at both national and international levels.

-This project examines how businesses and business associations coordinated their actions and reactions to industrial water pollution, its environmental consequences, and the regulatory measures introduced to protect the Rhine.
+This project examines how businesses and business associations coordinated their actions and reactions towards the events and aftermath of the 1986 Schweizerhalle accident and the regulatory measures introduced to protect the Rhine.